 - A biochemical profile to look for elevated bilirubin, which is a breakdown product of red blood cells and assess kidney function.

-- X-rays to look for foreign objects such as coins in the gastrointestinal tract.
+- Abdominal imaging to look for foreign objects such as coins in the gastrointestinal tract.

 - Removing the source of poisoning where possible.
 This may include inducing vomiting, endoscopy or surgery.
 Once the object has been removed, levels quickly drop over the next few days.

 - Chelation therapy.
-This is a medication which is given via injection or tablet and binds to the zinc, which is then excreted out in the urine.
+This medication is given via injection or tablet and binds to the zinc, which is then excreted out in the urine.

 - Severe cases where hemolysis has occurred may require a blood transfusion.